 The NC Division of Marine Fisheries produces the following datasets.
-The presence of a Shellfish Growing Areas and Submerged Aquatic Vegetation in a waterway or marsh may affect adjacent upland areas in terms of recommended shoreline stabilization methods, set-backs, and stormwater treatment requirements to protect this important resource.
-You can read more about these habitats and maps at
+The presence of a Shellfish Growing Areas and Submerged Aquatic Vegetation in a waterway or marsh may affect adjacent upland areas in terms of recommended shoreline stabilization methods, setbacks, and stormwater treatment requirements to protect this important resource.
+You can read more about these habitats and maps at https://fisheries-ncdenr.opendata.arcgis.com/

-Shellfish Growing Areas - 'sga.shp' - This layer represents marshlands and waterways critical for a healthy oyster fishery and other valued species.

-Submerged Aquatic Vegetation (SAV) - SAV is a designated critical habitat in the NC general statutes.
+- Shellfish Growing Areas 'sga.shp' This layer represents marshlands and waterways critical for a healthy oyster fishery and other valued species. - Submerged Aquatic Vegetation (SAV) SAV is a designated critical habitat in the NC general statutes.
 SAV is essential fish nursery habitat and is a primary producing habitat that forms the base of the estuary food chain.
-Without it many of our fisheries and marine mammals will die out.

-Strategic Habitat Areas - SHAs represent the best of the best coastal aquatic and wetland habitats.
-The are essential for natural ecosystem function.
+Without it many of our fisheries and marine mammals will die out. - Strategic Habitat Areas SHAs represent the best of the best coastal aquatic and wetland habitats.
+They are essential for natural ecosystem function.